ExchangeUnion/Lightning-Swap-PoC-v1/LIGHTNING-01-peers.md

 }
 ```

-# Fund Exchange-A by using faucets
+# Fund Exchange A by using faucets

 ## balance after creating